pabloferg/gcloud-skyscanner-api/README.md

 You will deploy this functions using the [Google Cloud SDK](https://cloud.google.com/appengine/docs/standard/go/download).
 You need to install it first to be able to uset `gcloud` command in your terminal.
 Once installed, try to get familiarised with it before moving forward.

 Download the folders.
 In your Terminal, move to the folder path with `cd <path>`.
-Once in the folder, run the following command to deploy the function
+Once in the folder, run the following command to deploy the function:

 ```
 $ gcloud functions deploy FUNCTION_NAME --runtime python37 --trigger-topic TOPIC_NAME